gopalpeddinti/rop_dsm43205_gsmm/README.md

 ## Metabolic model simulations

-The code for metabolic model simulations are presented in the python notebook `ROP_simulations.ipynb`.
+The code for metabolic model simulations is presented in the python notebook `ROP_simulations.ipynb`.